hmrc/sbt-accessibility-linter/docs/adr/0001-compatibility-with-different-play-version.md

 ### Option 2: Reflection to Determine Play Version

 * Good, because it eliminates the need for different plugin versions.
 * Good, because it's relatively easy to implement.
+We already have an implementation with some test coverage contributed from @wolfendale
 * Bad, because reflection can lead to unexpected edge cases in the JVM environment.
 But because this is in test scope, and these tests aren't necessary to have they're just a nice to have, it's easy for teams to drop if there are any problems
 * Bad, because we're depending on structure of something that's outside the project (in Play).
 But it's unlikely to change, and we can have automated test coverage to catch problems.